mfs409/jetlag/src/timers/timers.md

 # Timer Events

-This tutorial explores the different kinds of time-based events that JetLag supports.
+This chapter explores the different kinds of time-based events that JetLag supports.